This incredible experience is back for 2019

-This exclusive event will run over six days: Friday 13th, Saturday 14th, Sunday 15th, Friday 20th, Saturday 21st and Sunday 22nd September 2019.
-You'll join a club of only a few thousand to experience the bridge like this in its 129 years of operation.
+Running over six days, Friday 13th, Saturday 14th, Sunday 15th, Friday 20th, Saturday 21st and Sunday 22nd September 2019, this exclusive event will mean you're in a club of only a few thousand to experience the bridge like this in its 129 years of operation.

 What is Your View?